noether/visionloc/README.md

 usage for webcam: camdmtx <width> <height>

-3. example_libvisionloc: Reads camerasInfo.xml and extracts the makers from the camera 0.
-Do not forget to compile before the library.
+3. example_libvisionloc: Reads camerasInfo.xml and extracts the makers from the camera 0 (possibily multi-camera).
+Before using this example you need to compile  library (following section)
 usage: example_libvisionloc

-2. LIBRARY for one camera
+2. LIBRARY FUNCTIONS
 -------------------------

-The library has three functions.

 start_visionloc: starts a thread which takes the default camera and updates the status of the robots as soon as it processes one frame.